Best Sleeping Pads for Backpacking of 2025

 Where these professional reviews overlapped, we checked out Amazon, REI, and Backcountry reviews of those pads, and compared those reviews with our own experiences with them, where we could.
 While this is a review for backpacking sleeping pads-and you might want something cushier if you’re going car camping-these will work for either endeavor.

-In the end, we researched a total of 10 sleeping pads that met our criteria for being praised by experts and everyday users alike.
 We personally tested each of these pads over hundreds (and sometimes thousands) of miles of backpacking.
-We also loaned them out to thru-hikers to take on several hundred-mile sections, switching the pads out to test new ones.
+We also loaned them out to thru-hikers to take on several hundred-mile or several thousand mile hikes, switching the pads out to test new ones.

 The Therm-a-Rest ZLite can be carried on the outside of your pack to save volume inside your pack.
 Here it is on a particularly long food carry in the Canadian Rockies.
 Photo courtesy Naomi Hudetz